 Recently I learned that practicing gratitude rewires neural pathways that lead to more happiness.
 I have seen this happen myself.
 When I was in my late teens and early twenties, I had just gone through personal hell.
 Both of my parents had died, the rest of my family was squabbling over money, I finally understood how much abuse I had just endured and realized I was worthy of love that I never received… it was a lot to take.
 It was really difficult to process it and have very much gratitude at the time.

 When things started going well for me in the midst of all of this, I failed to recognize it right away.
 My first job out of college got me a much higher salary than was average at the time.
 I received a glowing two-page recommendation from my boss when we needed to relocate due to my husband’s job and I had only been working there for six months.
 We were relocating to Florida – a New Englander’s dream!
 I didn’t have the ability at the time to appreciate any of it very much.
 It has taken me a while of trial and error to find the truth about gratitude and happiness all on my own.
 Now I swear I come across as either stupid or Pollyanna because of my gratitude and optimism!
-It doesn’t matter to me though because I AM happy.
+It doesn’t matter to me though because being grateful makes me happy.

 The point of all of this is to maybe rethink how manners are more than just saying words for your kids.
 By living in gratitude as well as giving them tools to get them on that path, your kids have more of a direct link to being happy than you probably ever imagined.

 As a Parent Coach and Mentor, my passion lies in empowering parents to make the best decisions they can for their children and their families as a whole.
 As a well-trained coach, I can be your facilitator and accountability partner for long-lasting, meaningful change that has a permanent, positive impact for your family.
 By focusing on the values that you hold most important in your life, I can help you create and maintain the type of parenting relationship you want to have with your children, now and into their adulthood.